lambertjamesd/n64graphicsdemo/performancetesting/README.md

 Below is an incomplete table of the perofmrance for commands part of the F3DEX2 microcode

+Keep in mind these test were running with an idle CPU.
+If the CPU and RCP are both accessing RAM these times will be slower.

 | Command | Microseconds (1/1000 milliseconds) |
 |---------|---------------------|
 | gsSPNoOp | 0.225 |